Developer Hub

 }

-In the alternative, you can use the native WiFi SDK methods to initialize a customer.
+In the alternative, you can use the native WiFi SDK methods to .